Islandora/documentation/docs/user-documentation/linked_data.md

 #### Structure of an RDF mapping
 Below is an example of an RDF mapping as a .yml (YAML) file.
-It is the current version of the RDF mapping of the Repository Item (`islandora_object`) bundle, provided by `islandora_defaults` and exportable as `rdf.mapping.node.islandora_object.yml`).
+It is the RDF mapping (current at time of writing) of the Repository Item (`islandora_object`) bundle, provided by the Islandora Starter Site and exportable as `rdf.mapping.node.islandora_object.yml`).

 - The top level key `types` specifies the `rdf:type` of the resource or content model. `field_model`, a required field of Islandora objects, also gets mapped to `rdf:type` through an arcane back-end process.
 - The top level key `fieldMappings` specifies fields attached to that bundle and their RDF property mappings.
 One field can be mapped to more than one RDF property.
 It is a simple flat list.